 It’s not a nice feeling.

 The constant self-doubt.

-Worrying that you aren’t good enough or skilled enough to charge a lot of money or be trusted with responsibility.
+Worrying that you aren’t good enough or skilled enough to charge in dollars or be trusted with responsibility.

 So you charge very low and accept whatever you are offered because you feel you don’t deserve better.